+MEDICAL TERMINOLOGY

-MEDICAL TERMINOLOGY .5 Elective 11-12
+Elective 11-12

 In Medical Terminology, students will find real-life applications of the medical terminology used in medical programs and offices.
 They will become proficient at building medical words from word parts.
 Students will gain a grounded foundation of medical terminology, abbreviations, and common symbols used in university premed courses, nursing programs, health-care offices, and so forth.
+This is a dual credit course through Western Technical College.